lawliet89/terraform-provider-aws/website/docs/r/inspector2_organization_configuration.html.markdown

 * `ec2` - (Required) Whether Amazon EC2 scans are automatically enabled for new members of your Amazon Inspector organization.
 * `ecr` - (Required) Whether Amazon ECR scans are automatically enabled for new members of your Amazon Inspector organization.
+* `lambda` - (Optional) Whether Amazon Lambda scans are automatically enabled for new members of your Amazon Inspector organization.

 ## Attributes Reference